amihsan/trustlab/README.md

 - Every scenario configuration file has to end with ``_scenario.py``.

-- All scenario parameters require to be the upperCase version of the respective Scenario.\_\_init\_\_ arguments.
+- All scenario parameters require to be the upperCase version of the respective ``Scenario.__init__`` arguments.

+- Possible scenario arguments derive from ``Scenario.__init__`` arguments list, where parameters without default value are mandatory for scenario configuration file as well.

-- Scenario files require to end with two new line feeds instead of one as described in the python style guide.
+- Scenario files require ending with two new line feeds instead of one as described in the python style guide.

 ## Deploy